khan1104/Appliflows/README.md

 # 2. Navigate to frontend folder
 cd frontend

-# 3. navigate to backend folder and open live server or type in browser http://127.0.0.1:5501/
+# 3. navigate to backend folder and open live server and type in browser http://127.0.0.1:5501/
 ```